End of support for Selenium IDE in Firefox 55+. What can you do about it?September 14, 2017

 Codeless test automation done right

 As far as Selenium IDE competitors are concerned, Screenster is, naturally, not the only game in town.
 That said, the platform offers a whole bunch of unique features that provide actual practical value.
-If this is what you looking for, try the online version of Screenster for free and see how it works for your website or web app.
+You can try the online version of Screenster for free and see how it works for your website or web app.
 I’m sure you’ll appreciate the simplicity.